 CJCJ targets justice-involved youth, aged 14-24, who have complex, multi-faceted needs, including acute mental health diagnoses.
 Youth must be in, or at risk of being placed in, out-of-home placement.

-Juvenile probation officers may complete a referral form and submit it to the Masses Committee, which is comprised of San Francisco Human Services Agency (HSA), Department of Public Health (DPH), Seneca Center, and, where applicable, the San Francisco Juvenile Probation Department.
+Juvenile probation officers may complete a referral form and submit it to the Multi-Agency Services Team (MAST) Committee, which is comprised of San Francisco Human Services Agency (HSA), Department of Public Health (DPH), Seneca Center, and, where applicable, the San Francisco Juvenile Probation Department.
 If a youth is eligible for services, CJCJ’s staff will review his or her file to determine that our Wrap program is appropriate for the youth’s needs.

 How it works